SNCAC NC.1070

 The SNCAC NC.1070 was a piston engined attack and torpedo bomber designed and built in France shortly after World War II.
-The second prototype, the NC1071, was the first French multi-jet turbine powered aircraft.
+The second prototype, the NC.1071, was the first French multi-jet turbine powered aircraft.

 Design and development

 Built shortly after World War II, the NC.1070 was a contemporary of the Nord 1500 Noréclair and was intended to take a similar role.
 It was a twin engine aircraft of unconventional layout with twin booms, twin fins and a double horizontal tail.
 The central fuselage was not a pod, though short compared with the wing span, and extended beyond the tail.

 The NC.1070 was powered by a pair of SNECMA 14R fourteen-cylinder, two-row, air-cooled radial engines mounted well ahead of the wing.
 The fairings behind them extended around the wings and beyond as booms; at their rear, rectangular fixed tailplanes linked the booms to the fuselage.
 A straight tapered fin and rudder with trim tabs was mounted at the end of each boom with a constant chord, round tipped main tailplane mounted on top of them, carrying a one-piece elevator.

 The wings were mid-mounted and strongly tapered with slightly swept leading edges and marked curvature on the trailing edges.
 They were fitted with tabbed ailerons and flaps.
 There were three crew, a bomb aimer/observer housed in a partially glazed nose, the pilot in a conventional cockpit which merged into a raised rear fuselage and, in the extreme tail just beyond the fins, a rear gunner in a turret.
 The NC.1070 had retractable tricycle gear, the nose leg slightly offset to port and each leg with a large single wheel.

 The NC.1070 was first flown on 23 May 1947.
 Tests continued into 1948 but, piloted by Fernand Lasne, it was seriously damaged in a belly landing at Toussus-le-Noble Airport on 9 March 1948 and did not fly again.
 Instead, SNCAC concentrated on the jet powered second prototype, the NC.1071.